pyzo/pyzo-website/pages/python_vs_matlab.md

     define one in the command shell if you really want to ...
   * **Great GUI toolkits**.
 With Python you can create a front-end for your application that looks good and works well.
 You can chose any of the major GUI toolkits like Wx or Qt.
-Pyzo comes with PySide (a wrapper for Qt).